Skip to ContentSkip to Navigation

 Running away from your responsibilities and working out at the same time.
 Talk about efficiency.

 ACLO has so many different sports, many of which I have never even heard of.
-From African Dancing to Ultimate Frisbee, they seem to have it all.
+From Salsa to Ultimate Frisbee, they seem to have it all.
 They even have a form of hiking in this flat country!
-Intertidal Hiking seems like a good opportunity to try out some Dutch “mountaineering on 2 dimensions” across the Wadden Sea at low tide.
+Mudflat Hiking seems like a good opportunity to try out some Dutch “mountaineering on 2 dimensions” across the Wadden Sea at low tide.
 It’s one of the many ones I have yet to try.
 In the meantime, I thought it might be a good idea to share some of what I have done.
 Here are my top 6 weird Aclo sports!

 1) Labooca